awslabs/deeplearning-cfn/examples/distributed-tensorflow/README.md

 ## Create Amazon Deep-Learning AMI Cluster

-[Amazon Deep Learning AMIs](https://aws.amazon.com/machine-learning/amis/) are an easy way for developers to launch AWS EC2 instances for machine-learning with many of the commonly used frameworks.
-Our goal in this project is to create a multi-machine cluster of EC2 instances using Amazon Deep Learning AMI.
-This [blog](https://aws.amazon.com/blogs/compute/distributed-deep-learning-made-easy/) is a general background reference for what we are trying to accomplish.
-In our setup, we are focused on distributed training using [TensorFlow](https://github.com/tensorflow/tensorflow), [TensorPack](https://github.com/tensorpack/tensorpack) and [Horovod](https://eng.uber.com/horovod/), so we will be using our own [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template, mask-rcnn-cfn.yaml, included in this project.

 The overall solution discussed here can be used to execute any distributed TensorFlow algorithm.
 However, we will try to be concrete and focus on [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) example.

 ## TensorPack Mask/Faster-RCNN Example